Student Health and Safety

 Reporting Criminal Activity or an Emergency

-The University of Houston-Victoria strongly encourages reporting all crimes on campus to UHDPS.
+The University of Houston-Victoria strongly encourages reporting all crimes on campus to UHPD.
 There are some very good reasons, in addition to prosecuting criminal activity, to promptly report crime.

-- When you make your report, you assist UHDPS in initiating an investigation, which in turn could lead to arrest, which means a possible dangerous offender is removed from campus.
+- When you make your report, you assist UHPD in initiating an investigation, which in turn could lead to arrest, which means a possible dangerous offender is removed from campus.

 Online (non-emergency only)